 Agent Validation

-Reliability Exceeding Human Benchmarks
+Reliability Exceeds Human Benchmarks

 We published a validation study on 9,977 fan surveys from five MLB teams.
 GPT-4.1 read each open-text comment and predicted the 0–10 rating the fan had given on the same survey.